chaoge525/soafee_demo/documentation/builds.rst

 * ``arm-machines.yml``

-    Defines the BSPs, layers, and dependencies specific to the Arm reference platforms of the supported machines.
+    Defines the BSPs, layers, and dependencies specific to the Arm reference platform of the supported machine.

 Build Modifiers
 ^^^^^^^^^^^^^^^